syncfusion-content/blazor-docs/blazor/datagrid/how-to/auto-update-calculative-columns-in-batch-editing.md

 ---
 layout: post
 title: Update Calculative Columns in Blazor DataGrid Component | Syncfusion
-description: Learn here all about auto update calculative column while using batch editing in DataGrid in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about how to auto-update calculative columns while using batch editing in the Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# How to auto-update the calculative column while using batch editing
+# How to Auto-Update the Calculative Columns While Using Batch Editing

 A calculative column can be defined in Grid using the cell or column [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template) feature of Grid.
 Calculative columns can be auto-updated based on respective column value changes.
 You can update the column value based on another column's edited value in batch mode by using the [CellSaved](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_CellSaved) event and the [UpdateCell](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_UpdateCellAsync_System_Double_System_String_System_Object_) method of the Grid.

-Also, we have handled the add operation while batch editing using the boolean variable in [OnBatchAdd](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnBatchAdd) and [OnBatchSave](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnBatchSave) event of the Grid.
-In the below demo, we update the **Amount** and **Sum** column values based on the **Quantity** and **UnitPrice** column values while batch editing.
+Also, the add operation is handled while performing batch editing using the boolean variable in [OnBatchAdd](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnBatchAdd) and [OnBatchSave](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnBatchSave) events of the Grid.
+In the following demo, the **Amount** and **Sum** column values are updated based on the **Quantity** and **UnitPrice** column values while batch editing.

 ```csharp
 @using Syncfusion.Blazor.Grids